SedlJa/Passman/README.md

 ## Security Notice

 This project is currently a prototype / thesis implementation.
 Before using it for real credentials, the security model should be reviewed and hardened.

-Important points for future work:

-- Do not commit private keys or secrets to the repository.
-- Move encryption keys out of source code.
-- Add a secure key provisioning process.
-- Review database encryption and storage.
-- Add stronger authentication and recovery handling.
-- Add tests for the serial protocol and database parsing.

 ## Author